mpaglia0/Iudas/README.md

 HEADER_COLOR = 'black'
 ```

-You can use any valid CSS color.
+You can use any valid CSS color definition.

 ### Social URLs

-Github, Twitter and other URLs set these properties:
+For Github, Twitter and other URLs set these properties:

 ```python
 SOCIAL = (('twitter', 'https://twitter.com/myprofile'),